hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 However, if Roslyn would share type instantiations and not copy them for every instantiation (at least I guess this is what Roslyn is doing), the last example could be checked in linear time.

+There are also [other constructions](https://mattwarren.org/2017/11/08/A-DoS-Attack-against-the-C-Compiler/) exploiting generic types to force exponentially long compile times.
+They even generate exponentially large binaries.

 ## A Parser that does Backtracking?